eoinkelly/notes/security/tls/tls-ssl-certs.md

         * SAN domain names can be wildcards (usual rules around wildcards apply i.e. only one level of *. )
     * A certificate can be described as a _SAN certificate_ if it has the extension
     * SAN extension is deprecating the CN (commonName) field of the X.509 format
         * every certificate issued is a SAN certificate now because issuers are required to duplicate the value in CN in a SAN field as well

-## Types of certs
+## Taxonomy 1: How many domains does the cert cover?

 Certs can be categorized by the number of domains they "protect":

 1. Standard cert (a single common name)
     * Digicert seems to include a `www.` SAN in the base price
+    * You should always include the CN as a SAN too (to be fully forwards compatible)
-2. Multi-Domain (SAN) certs
+2. Multi-Domain certs (certs with multiple SANs)
-    * Single CN field but multiple SN fields multi fields or multi urls in same field???
+    * Single CN field but multiple URLs in the SubjectAlternateName field
-    * charged per SAN
+    * usually priced per SAN
 3. Wildcard certs
     * common name begins with `*`
     * the `*` matches any legal character except `.`
         * => wildcards cannot go multiple levels deep

+## Taxonomy 2: How much validation is performed?

 Certs can be also categorised by the methods used by the certificate authority (CA) to validate the subject information included in the certificate:

+1. Self-signed
 1. Domain Validation (DV)
    * is the lowest level of validation, and verifies that whoever requests the certificate controls the domain that it protects.
+   * says nothing that the org/person is who they say they are
-2. Organization Validation (OV)
+1. Organization Validation (OV)
    * verifies the identity of the organization (e.g. a business, nonprofit, or government organization) of the certificate applicant.
+   * Company credentials and those of named owners are checked against "extensive databases"
    * how?
-3. Individual Validation (IV)
+1. Individual Validation (IV)
    * verifies the identity of the individual person requesting the certificate.
    * how?
-4. Extended Validation (EV)
+1. Extended Validation (EV)
     * like OV, verifies the identity of an organization.
     * However, EV represents a higher standard of trust than OV and requires more rigorous validation checks to meet the standard of the CA
     * Cert has been validated by humans, not just automated domain validation
-    * Cert vendors still try to upsell you to this
+    * Cert vendors still try to up-sell you to this
     * In the past browsers should show the name of the entity beside the lock in the address bar
         * their research showed it didn't improve security outcomes so they stopped
     * Don't get an EV cert